What Is Involuntary Commitment In Texas?

 Setting on Application (Sec.
 574.005)

-A hearing date is set within 14 days after the application is filed.
+The court sets a hearing date within 14 days after filing the application.

-The court can grant continuances, but the hearing must be held no later than the 30th day after the application is filed.
+The court can grant continuances, but the hearing must occur no later than the 30th day after filing the application.

 Notice (Sec.
 574.006)

-The proposed patient and their attorney must receive a copy of the application and written notice of the hearing time and place immediately after the hearing date is set.
+We must provide the proposed patient and their attorney with a copy of the application and written notice of the hearing time and place immediately after setting the hearing date.

-Notice must also be given to the proposed patient’s parent (if a minor), guardian, or conservator.
+We must also give notice to the proposed patient’s parent (if a minor), guardian, or conservator.

 This information provides an overview of the process and criteria for involuntary commitment in Texas.